projector-cli/projector-cli/docs/commands.md

 Project Template Import

 Options:
+  -d, --directory <directory>  Directory to write to, which will be created if it does not exist.
-  -f, --format <format>                 Format to save the file in
-                                        Can be provided interactively by user if not available
+                               Can be provided interactively by user if not available -f, --format <format>        Format to save the file in Can be provided interactively by user if not available
                                Options: (.json, .yml)
-  -d, --directory <directory>           Directory to write to, which will be created if it does not exist.
-                                        Can be provided interactively by user if not available -a, --agile-provider <agileProvider>  Agile Provider
-                                        Can be provided via environment variable AGILE_SERVICE_PROVIDER Can be provided interactively by user if not available
-                                        Options: (azdo, github, jira) -u, --base-url <baseUrl>              Base URL for Agile Service Provider.
-Be sure to include the organization name (e.g. https://dev.azure.com/microsoft or https://github.com/microsoft)
-                                        Can be provided via environment variable AGILE_BASE_URL Can be provided interactively by user if not available -t, --access-token <accessToken>      Access token for your Agile Service Provider Can be provided via environment variable AGILE_ACCESS_TOKEN Can be provided interactively by user if not available -p, --project-name <projectName>      Project name for your Agile Provider Can be provided via environment variable AGILE_PROJECT_NAME Can be provided interactively by user if not available -h, --help                            display help for command
+  -h, --help                   display help for command
 ```
 ## `pjr version`